Veilios/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is used for getting access to the matched object.
+The main use is for constructing nested paths.

 1. How would you explain form validation to someone who has never programmed before?

+It is a way to validate the information a user has entered before submitting to the web server.

 1. In 1-2 sentences, define end to end testing.

+It is a type of test that ensures that the application works the way it is supposed to from beginning to end.

 ## Instructions